IBM/vira-intent-discovery/README.md

       1. The enum of the new algorithm
       1. A function for generating the algorithm result.
 The function should have the signature `(algorithm: Algorithm, df: pd.DataFrame, output_dir: str) -> None` (See `cluster_and_extract_intents` in `clustering.py` for example).
 Alternatively, you can put `generated_externally` if the generation is done by a separate - offline - process.
       1. The value `Runstatus.Run` to include the algorithm in the next run of the evaluation.
    * Whether a function was specified, or the generation is done externally, the results should be stored in a file named `predictions.csv` under the output path given to the new algorithm.
 The CSV consists of 3 columns: `slot` , `intent` and `id`.
-These are the name of a slot, a predicted intent in that slot, and the id of the text associated to this intent in that slot.
+The `slot` is a time-frame marker.
+We use a date format to indicate it, so for example 2021-07-01 is used to indicate the whole month of July 2021.
+The `intent` is a predicted intent in that `slot`, and the `id` of the text associated to this `intent` in that `slot`.
 For example, see the file under `resources/predictions/kmeans`.

 3. Run the baselines generation file
 ```